Communication Using Email

 Procedure:

-- The teacher will provide a mock email account to the students.
+- The teacher will provide a mock email account to the students or the email id that they have already created.

-- Let students write and send their email on a topic of their choice, such as inviting a friend to an event with their teacher.
+- Let students write and send their email on a topic of their choice, such as inviting a friend to an event.

-- Please encourage them to use the rules they learned.
+- Please encourage them to use the rules they learned and follow the steps:

 Conclusion: Students will learn to send an email.